EVERYTHING YOU NEED TO KNOW, EVERYTHING

 Unfortunately, the year after this picture was taken, we had nice warm March and the plants broke dormancy early,

-followed by hard freeze in mid-April, very late for our area and I lost a ton of plants.
+followed by hard freeze in late April, very late for our area and I lost a ton of plants.
 Hostas don't like that sort of thing.

 All of my sales are through the internet.